SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition, they will take you past other Chinatown hot spots and show you some hidden gems.
 They will also provide you with tips on the best places to grab dim sum or other meals in the district.

 You will find both free and paid guided walking tours.
-The free tours do a good job but offer more of a highlight of the neighborhood.
+The free tours do a good job but offer more brief overview of the neighborhood.
 The paid tours go into more detail and take you to more hidden spots in the neighborhood.

 Here you will discover more details on all the Chinatown tours that are currently offered.
 On this page, you will find a little information on both the free and paid tours.
 Read each description to determine the one that works best for you!